Shadow Fight 2: Special Edition

 Special Edition is the paid version of Shadow Fight 2.
 It was released on August 17, 2017, on Android and on August 22, 2017, on iOS.
 This version rewards players with gems more frequently and features an exclusive storyline called Old Wounds.
 The Nintendo Switch version of Shadow Fight 2, released in 2018, contains the same content as the Special Edition, as well as an exclusive local two-player fighting mode.

 Sequel

 A sequel, Shadow Fight 3, was released worldwide on November 16, 2017.
 Unlike its predecessors, it does not have any flat 2D black shadows to represent the fighters.
 Instead, they are rendered as three-dimensional characters in an animated 3D environment.
-The shadows still exist and can be accessed with a new mode known as Shadow Form.
-While in this form, the fighters can become a shadow and are able to perform physics-defying moves based on the fighters' equipped item's shadow abilities.
+In addition, players can change their character and fighting style.
+An in-game mechanic called "shadows" can be accessed with a new mode known as Shadow Form.
+While in this form, the fighters harness their collected Shadow energy and enter Shadow Form and thus are able to perform physics-defying moves based on the fighters' equipped item's shadow abilities.
+Players can also collect unique equipment sets which when equipped together can grant them unique abilities such as increased damage, and other bonuses.